-A Construction Environmental Management Plan (CEMP) has been submitted with this phase and includes details of the construction.
-It provides details of how the site will be developed and what mitigation measures will be required by the developer to help reduce any nuisance for neighbouring uses from noise Dust etc. and methods to reduce the risk of pollution events.

-The CEMP is a live flexible document that will require to be updated before and possibly during the construction process.
+- 71 A Construction Environmental Management Plan (CEMP) has been submitted for Phase 1 and has been updated for Phase 2 and includes details of the construction.
+It provides details of how the site will be developed and what mitigation measures will be required by the developer to help reduce any nuisance for neighbouring uses from noise, dust etc. and methods to reduce the risk of pollution events. - 72 The CEMP is a live flexible document that may require to be updated further before and possibly during the construction process.
 This can be enforced by way of conditional control.